ainiimura21/name1/README.md

 - Entrez Gene ID
 - Entrez Gene Symbol

-Alternatively, users can utilize the volcano plot on the main page to select a protein by hovering over and clicking on the plot.
 #### Volcano Plot
 The volcano plot plots the relationship between the fold change (log₂ scale) and the significance (represented as -log₁₀ of the P-value) of more than 7000 proteins.
 It visually highlights significant increases and decreases in expression, statistical signifiance with the P-value, and a customizable threshold for fold change.
 The dataset is a comparison between scleroderma and healthy patients.
+By hovering over each point, you can identify the exact protein.

 <p align="center">
   <img src="assets/volcanoplot.png" alt="ScleroBase Logo" width="800" />